awsdocs/amazon-redshift-developer-guide/doc_source/r_Database_objects.md

 + Schemas are collections of database tables and other database objects\.
 Schemas are similar to file system directories, except that schemas cannot be nested\.
 Users can be granted access to a single schema or to multiple schemas\.

 For examples of security implementation, see [Example for Controlling User and Group Access](t_user_group_examples.md)\.

+For more information about protecting your data, see [Security in Amazon Redshift](https://docs.aws.amazon.com/redshift/latest/mgmt/iam-redshift-user-mgmt.html) in the *Amazon Redshift Cluster Management Guide*\.